How to Effectively Follow Up on Past Due Invoices in Construction

 5. Implement Late Fees or Interest Charges

 If your payment terms include late fees or interest charges, inform the client that these will be applied unless the payment is received by a specified date.
 This often motivates clients to pay sooner to avoid extra charges.
+Additionally, make it clear that additional fees, such as legal costs, may be incurred if the overdue invoice is not settled promptly, and these fees can escalate the total amount owed.

 6. Offer a Payment Plan